 Please see our Registration page for details.

-What equipment do I need to buy, and where I can get it?
+What clothing and equipment do I need to buy, and where I can get it?

 The club supplies a shirt, which must be worn to every game.
 The shirt must be tucked in during games, and must not be mutilated.

 You need a ball for practices:

 - Players aged 6 and under use #3 balls

 You don’t need a name-brand ball, but it should be stitched, not glued.
 Please bring a ball to each practice for use in drills, and make sure it is clearly marked in several places with your child’s name and phone number.
 We don’t recommend that you bring a ball to games, as they tend to get lost.

 You also need to provide:

 - soccer cleats (not mandatory, but highly recommended for all divisions)

 - black shorts